Azure Virtual Machines security overview

 Key Vault provides the option to store your keys in hardware security modules (HSMs) certified to FIPS 140-2 Level 2 standards.
 Your SQL Server encryption keys for backup or transparent data encryption can all be stored in Key Vault with any keys or secrets from your applications.
 Permissions and access to these protected items are managed through Azure Active Directory.

 Virtual machine disk encryption

-Azure Disk Encryption is a new capability that lets you encrypt your Windows and Linux Azure Virtual Machine disks.
-Azure Disk Encryption uses the industry standard BitLocker feature of Windows and the dm-crypt feature of Linux to provide volume encryption for the OS and the data disks.
+Azure Disk Encryption is a new capability for encrypting your Windows and Linux virtual machine disks.
+Azure Disk Encryption uses the industry-standard BitLocker feature of Windows and the dm-crypt feature of Linux to provide volume encryption for the OS and the data disks.

-The solution is integrated with Azure Key Vault to help you control and manage the disk encryption keys and secrets in your key vault subscription, while ensuring that all data in the virtual machine disks are encrypted at rest in your Azure storage.
+The solution is integrated with Azure Key Vault to help you control and manage the disk encryption keys and secrets in your key vault subscription.
+It ensures that all data in the virtual machine disks are encrypted at rest in Azure Storage.

 - Azure Disk Encryption for Windows and Linux IaaS VMs

 - Azure Disk Encryption for Linux and Windows Virtual Machines